 Connected TV Advertising in 2018

 Think the days of TV are behind us?
 Think again.
 Connected TV is poised to explode in 2018, fueled by a virtuous cycle of rapid consumer uptake and an ecosystem that’s eager to deliver.
 As changing tastes and novel technologies push us into brave new territory, connected TV looks set to be one of this shifting media landscape’s landmark channels.

-More and more viewers agree, if the latest reports from Nielsen and the Interactive Advertising Bureau (IAB) are anything to go by.
+More and more viewers agree if the latest reports from Nielsen and the Interactive Advertising Bureau (IAB) are anything to go by.
 By the second quarter of 2017, 58.7% of Nielsen-covered households owned at least one internet-enabled, content-streaming device — be it a smart TV, a net-capable game console, or another device like Roku or Chromecast that can stream content to a TV screen.
-All in all, that translates to around 69.5 million households already in on connected TV.
+All in all, that translates to around 69.5 million households already on the connected TV.

 There will soon be more.
 Connected TV usage jumped over 20% going into 2016, and the fraction of viewers who used TVs mostly for streaming digital content doubled (from 11% to 22%) between 2015 and 2017.
 Market studies predict that there will be 97.7 million US households, or 194.4 million viewers, with connected TVs by 2020.